 Some things, however, have remained the same: it remains as important as ever to ensure that access is limited to only those authorised; we still need keys to provide access, and a system of alarms and warnings for attempted illegal access is crucial.

 For years we have relied on a simple username and password system to limit access to data and computing systems.
 This now outdated method of security is akin to Marie’s invention.
 It laid the framework for how we can protect our data, but it has proven cumbersome and also lacks the ease of an automated process.
 It also leaves ample room for error and frustration.
 Every time a user forgets a password, a tedious process of resetting the password turns tasks such as accessing online accounts, making purchases and transferring money into a nuisance.

 As a result, users have become lazy and sloppy.
-They started creating overly simplistic passwords that could be easily cracked by hackers.
+They started creating overly simplistic passwords that hackers could easily crack.
 They reused passwords across different service providers, meaning that one compromised password could leave all their accounts vulnerable to potential cyberattacks.

 Though it has taken some time, service providers have finally realised that their own businesses, assets and reputations were also on the line.
-A more fool-proof system of verification and authentication is needed to ensure the safety and security of both users and internal systems.
+A more fool-proof verification and authentication system is needed to ensure the safety and security of both users and internal systems.

 The FIDO Alliance

 The notion that passwords were a bit outdated is by no means new.
 Back in 2009, some of the early founders of the FIDO Alliance were already considering the use of biometric factors for authentication.
 This idea gave birth to the FIDO Alliance in 2012.
 In the past decade, that Alliance has grown and now includes some of the top players in the tech industry as well as global government agencies.
 Together they work on new solutions for eliminating our dependence on password security, with a focus on open, scalable and interoperable mechanisms.